 Other sites

-A significant part of the interaction on blogs, Twitter, Facebook and other social networks involves passing on interesting content or linking to helpful resources.
+A significant part of the interaction on blogs, Twitter, Facebook, and other social networks involves passing on interesting content or linking to helpful resources.
 However, the school is ultimately responsible for any content that is shared.
-Don’t blindly repost a link without looking at the content first.
+Do not blindly repost a link without looking at the content first.

 Pay attention to the security warnings that pop up on your computer before clicking on unfamiliar links.
 They serve a purpose and protect you and the school.

-When using Twitter, Facebook and other tools, be sure to follow their printed terms and conditions.
+When using Twitter, Facebook, and other tools, be sure to follow their printed terms and conditions.

 And if you don’t get it right…

-Be sure to correct any mistake you make immediately, and make it clear what you’ve done to fix it.
+Be sure to correct any mistake you make immediately, and make it clear what you have done to fix it.

 Apologize for the mistake if the situation warrants it.

-If it’s a MAJOR mistake (e.g., exposing private information or reporting confidential information), please let someone know immediately so the school can take the proper steps to help minimize the impact it may have.
+If it is a MAJOR mistake (e.g., exposing private information or reporting confidential information), please let someone know immediately so the school can take the proper steps to help minimize the impact it may have.

 Netiquette